 This Muscadine grape vine is a must-have among Southern home landscapes!
-The Southern Home Muscadine grape vine is a deciduous grape variety with attractive maple-like foliage that produces clusters of grapes containing 18% sugar.
+The Southern Home Muscadine grape vine shrub is a deciduous grape variety with attractive maple-like foliage that produces clusters of grapes containing 18% sugar.

 The deep purple black fruit are perfect for fresh eating fruit, excellent red wine, and fall color.
 The Muscadine vines can produce enough growth to cover an entire wall or arch over a walkway in a single year with only one vine.
 Perfect for any home garden!